TestMasters LSAT Course offerings in Berryville, Arkansas

 Does TestMasters offer tutoring in Berryville?

 Students can work with a TestMasters private LSAT tutor if there is one available in their area.
 Typically tutors are available in locations where the full-length LSAT Course is offered, but depending on availability we may have a tutor available in a different city.
-Students interested in LSAT tutoring outside of a city where it is offered can purchase telephonic tutoring to work one-one-one with a qualified TestMasters LSAT tutor.
+Students interested in LSAT tutoring outside of a city where it is offered can purchase online/telephonic tutoring to work one-one-one with a qualified TestMasters LSAT tutor.

 Students can pay $100 in order to hold a spot in the TestMasters LSAT preparation course.
 After they have made the deposit, students can pay down the balance of their tuition in any number of installments.
 The entire LSAT course tuition must be paid in full no later than 7 days prior to the first class meeting.